Theory of the Anomalous Magnetic Moment of the Electron: Introduction

-In our model of the electron the sum of the masses of the electron neutrinos in the electron is equal to m(e)/2 and is fixed and equal to the product of the constant number of the neutrinos in the lattice times their constant rest mass.
+In our model of the electron the sum of the masses of the electron neutrinos in the electron is equal to m(e)/2 and is fixed, and equal to the product of the constant number N/4 of the neutrinos in the lattice times their constant mass m($\nu_e$).
 The other half of the mass of the electron consists of the charged part of the electron m(e)$_{cp}$ plus the total magnetic field energy E$_\mathrm{H}$(e) divided by c$^2$.
-Roughly one part in a thousand of the energy in the electric oscillations is used for the magnetic field energy, the sum of the electric charges remains equal to the elementary electric charge.
-That means that m(e)$_{cp}$ must be
+According to Eq.(8) roughly one part in a thousand of the energy in the electric oscillations is used for the magnetic field energy.
+The sum of the electric charges remains equal to the elementary electric charge.
+That means that the charged part of the electron m(e)$_{cp}$ must be

-The energy in the charged part of the electron plus its magnetic field energy (Eq.6) is then m(e)c$^2$/2, as it should be, neglecting higher order terms of $\alpha_f$.
+The energy in the charged part of the electron plus its magnetic field energy (Eq.7) is then m(e)c$^2$/2, as it should be, neglecting higher order terms of $\alpha_f$.